Are your business emails safe?

 To Learn More about Tax Scams

-The IRS provides a variety of consumer alerts to keep you and your business safe from scams.
+The IRS provides a variety of consumer alerts to keep you and your business safe from scams, including those that target business emails.
 If you are concerned about email security at your organization, thinkCSC will provide your staff with cybersecurity end-user training .
 This is an important step to take in protecting your data and your organization.
 If you’re interested in having thinkCSC come to your organization, get in touch.